andrewmunro/website/src/content/pages/cv.md

 - Designed end-to-end architecture for the gaming and casino platform, aligning business needs with security, scalability, and regulatory compliance across web and mobile.
 - Led the successful onboarding of multiple Remote Game Suppliers (RGS), collaborating with cross-functional stakeholders to ensure seamless integration and adherence to compliance standards.
-- Produced architectural blueprints, city plans, and technical artefacts adopted by 5+ squads, standardising platform vision and reducing onboarding time by 30%.
+- Produced architectural blueprints, city plans, and technical artefacts adopted by 5+ squads, standardising platform vision and reducing onboarding time significantly.
 - Spearheaded Kafka-based ETL and customer personalisation initiatives, enabling real-time targeting and experimentation for over 8M+ active users; partnered with two delivery teams to deliver MVPs to production.

 ---